fatih-ilhan/fatih-ilhan.github.io/_pages/research.md

 author_profile: true
 ---

-I conduct research broadly, but not limited to, in the following topics:
+I have research experience, but not limited to, in the following topics:

 *   [**Machine Learning**](#machine-learning)
 *   [**Time-series Prediction**](#time-series-prediction)